sergen116/partner-event-gateway-modular/docs/ARCHITECTURE.md

 - Multiple worker pods per queue: pgmq's `FOR UPDATE SKIP LOCKED` is the coordination mechanism.
 No application locks.
 - Multiple outbox pollers (one per API pod): same `SKIP LOCKED` claim.
-- Per-worker virtual threads bounded by Semaphore: VTs cheap, DB connections expensive.
+- Per-worker virtual threads bounded by Semaphore: VTs are cheap, DB connections expensive.
 - Atomic state transitions: every transition is one UPDATE with a status filter, not read-then-write.